 Having high expectations is great.
 But make sure they are also reasonable.
 There is no magic pill for physical health or performance.
 Children’s bodies take time to improve and adjust.
 Support your child in working toward the ultimate goal, but make sure the ultimate goal is realistic and that he/she understands this is a daily process, not just a one-time accomplishment.

 Be sure that your child’s training activities are in line with his/her age and natural abilities.
 For activities on the more strenuous side, talk with your child’s primary care physician.
-A doctor can offer advise about the amounts and types of physical activity that are appropriate for your child's age, abilities and health.
+A doctor can offer advice about the amounts and types of physical activity that are appropriate for your child's age, abilities and health.